vitalyzed/CRM-Systems-Cloud-Integration/README.md

 We welcome contributions from the community!
 If you have any improvements or suggestions, feel free to open issues or submit pull requests.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For any questions or feedback, please contact [your email address].

-Happy data integrating!